SEC classification

 This is based on the assumption that higher education leads to higher income thus higher consuming potential.
-But, we know that this may not always be true.
-A trader or a retailer with no qualification can earn more income than a Post graduate executive, but SEC will categorize the traders/retailers not as SEC A1or A2.
+But that this may not always be true.
+A trader or a retailer with no qualification can earn more income than a post-graduate executive, but SEC will categorize the traders/retailers not as SEC A1or A2.

-So, in order to combat this problem, the Government came up with the new SEC system on 3 May 2011.
+In order to combat this problem, the Government came up with the new SEC system on 3 May 2011.

 The new SEC system is based on two variables: